gbalan-microej/docs/PlatformDeveloperGuide/uiImageRaw.rst

 * A padding has to be added after each line (row stride).
 * The MicroEJ format can hold a platform dependant header, located between MicroEJ format header (start of file) and pixels array.
 The MicroEJ format is designed to let the platform encodes and decodes this additional header.
 For Image Engine software algorithms, this header is useless and never used.

-.. note:: From Image Engine point of view, the format stays a MicroEJ format, readable by the Image Engine Core.
+.. note:: From Image Engine point of view, the format stays a MicroEJ format, readable by the Image Engine Renderer.

 Advantages: